-The Co-Op Experience: A team of up to 15 players can comp stomp AI teams in a series of three increasingly difficult matches.
+The Co-Op Experience: Until the servers were shut down on 12/16/18 a team of up to 15 players could comp stomp AI teams in a series of three increasingly difficult matches.
 Co-op moves include building towers and other structures together, healing and resurrecting team mates, and Team Skills that require multiple participants to perform.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.